wwarthen/RomWBW/Source/Doc/UserGuide.md

 ### Hard Disk Images

-Keeping in mind that a RomWBW hard disk (including CF /SD Cards) allows you to have multiple slices (CP/M filesystems), there are a couple ways to image hard disk media.
+Keeping in mind that a RomWBW hard disk (including CF/SD Cards) allows you to have multiple slices (CP/M filesystems), there are a couple ways to image hard disk media.
 The easiest approach is to use the "combo" disk image.
-This image is already prepared with 6 slices containing 5 ready-to-run OSes and a slice with the WordStar application.
+This image is already prepared with 6 slices containing 5 ready-to-run OSes and a slice with the WordStar application files.
 Alternatively, you can create your own hard disk image with the specific slice contents you choose.

 #### Combo Hard Disk Image

-The combo disk image is essentially just a single image that has several of the individual filesystem images already concatenated together.
-The combo disk image contains the following 6 slices in the positions
+The combo disk image is essentially just a single image that has several of the individual filesystem images (slices) already concatenated together.
+The combo disk image contains the following 6 slices in the positions indicated:
-indicated:

 | **Slice** | **Description**                                                  |
 |-----------|------------------------------------------------------------------|